of the population is under the age of 25

 In 2016, Educate! advised the government of Rwanda on ambitious skills-based education reforms.
 This was a pivotal step toward bringing our model to scale across Africa to combat youth unemployment.
 Educate!’s work in Rwanda will ultimately impact the education of 215,000 youth annually - that’s every secondary student in the country.

-Educate! worked with the Rwandan Education Board to design its new Competence-Based Curriculum, which features two unique innovations:
+Educate! worked with the Rwandan Education Board to design its new Competence-Based Curriculum, which features four unique innovations:

 To support the Rwandan government with the rollout of its skills-based curriculum reforms, Educate!, together with our partner, Rwandan NGO Akazi Kanoze, launched a teacher training program in 2016.
 The goal of this program, called the Educate!
 Exchange, is to support teachers in adopting experiential teaching methods, leading to the practice of entrepreneurship and 21st century skills in schools.